Introduction

 Bacteria and Odor

-When bacteria break down the sweat from your apocrine glands, it creates that distinct, unpleasant smell.
-So, essentially, the odor is bacterial waste.
+When bacteria decompose your apocrine glands sweat, it produces that noticeable, bad odour.
+In essence then, the smell is bacterial waste.
 Gross, right?

 Main Causes of Underarm Smell